Reuse Centers Are Shaping the Future of Craft Supply Shopping

 The Future of Crafting: Sustainable, Affordable, and Creative

-While Joann’s closure may mark the end of an era, I’m excited about the future of crafting.
 Craft reuse centers offer a glimpse into a more sustainable, community-driven world of crafting where creativity and affordability come together.
-Plus, it’s refreshing to see younger generations lead the charge, sharing their love of thrifting and sustainability on platforms like TikTok.
+It’s refreshing to see younger generations lead the charge, sharing their love of thrifting and sustainability on platforms like TikTok.
 And I’m thrilled a publication like Fast Company would publish an article about the topic – you can read their full article here.

 What are your thoughts on craft reuse centers?
 Have you visited one near you?
 Share your experiences in the comments!